 This same addictive force draws us to certain types of people.
 We may know nothing about their background, and we may not even be physically attracted to them.
 But they draw us to them all the same.
 It’s only later that we discover some familiarity with them.
 After we get to know them, we realize a deeper connection.
 It might be a personality type, personality dysfunction, or similar life history.
 It’s something we’ve we’ve encountered before, and it pulls us back because it is familiar, even if it is harmful.
 Ask yourself some questions; what Is the lesson?
 Why am I repeating the same mistake?

 We are all susceptible to addictive behaviors, some of us because of our life history.
-Some of us are susceptible to specific things because of our personality and instincts.
+Some of us are susceptible to specific things because of our personalities and instincts.
 So, we recommend the use of the Enneagram Personality Profile.
 This tool uses a questionnaire to identify your default personality and instinctual settings.

 “When you repeat a mistake, it isn’t a mistake anymore, it’s a decision.” ― Paulo Coelho